tidyverse/reprex/README.md

 reprex()
 ```

-A nicely rendered HTML preview will display in RStudio’s Viewer (if
+A nicely rendered HTML preview will display in RStudio's Viewer (if
 you’re in RStudio) or your default browser otherwise.

 ![](man/figures/README-viewer-screenshot.png)